Dimash Qudaibergen: 2020: Arnau tour and appearance on MTV USA

 In early 2020, he appeared on two movie soundtracks, singing Hāi pí yíxià (嗨皮一下) for Vanguard and Across Endless Dimensions, theme song of Creators: The Past.

-In February his Arnau Europe Tour started, but was interrupted in March due to the COVID-19 pandemic.
+In February, his Arnau Europe Tour started, but was interrupted in March due to the COVID-19 pandemic.

-In May, he performed on live stream at Tokyo Jazz Festival (jp), and in June appeared on CCTV1's Everlasting Classics (zh) singing Tang Dynasty poetry by Zhang Jiuling.
+In May, he performed on live stream at Tokyo Jazz Festival (jp), and in June appeared on CCTV1's Everlasting Classics (zh) singing Tang dynasty poetry by Zhang Jiuling.

-On 18 June 2020, IPZUSA, a company based in New Jersey, officially announced on its website that a contract had been signed with Kudaibergen, to provide family-focused management, representation and consulting.
+On 18 June 2020, IPZUSA, a company based in New Jersey, officially announced on its website that a contract had been signed with Qudaibergen, to provide family-focused management, representation and consulting.

-On 30 September 2020, it was announced that Kudaibergen would debut a Kazakh language song, being the first artist from Kazakhstan to appear on the official YouTube channel of MTV USA.
+On 30 September, it was announced that Dimash would debut a Kazakh language song, being the first artist from Kazakhstan to appear on the official YouTube channel of MTV USA.
 His songs continued to be ranked in the Top 5 by MTV USA Livestream for the next 10 weeks from 2 October to 18 December 2020.

-Interviews were broadcast on MTV USA Youtube Livestream with Kudaibergen and Host Kevan Kenney between December 2020 and February 2021.
+Interviews were broadcast on MTV USA YouTube Livestream with Dimash and Host Kevan Kenney between December 2020 and February 2021.

-In November 2020 Kudaibergen was interviewed for Muz-TV, answering questions about his career and life.
+In November, Dimash was interviewed for Muz-TV, answering questions about his career and life.

-On 3 December 2020, it was announced that Kudaibergen would be presenting his first online digital concert on a global streaming platform, Tixr.
+On 3 December, it was announced that Qudaibergen would be presenting his first online digital concert on a global streaming platform, Tixr.
 The online concert Dimash Digital Show was to be a charity event, with part of the proceeds donated to Project C.U.R.E.

-In December 2020, Kudaibergen released his new music video for "I Miss You" with the collaboration of the Russian director Evgeny Kuritsyn.
+In December, Dimash released his new music video for "I Miss You" with the collaboration of the Russian director Evgeny Kuritsyn.